Liz Cook BA (Hons) MBACP (Reg), Dip.CBT

 My counselling room / office is in a small detached cabin next to my house.
 It is peaceful, warm and airy.
 Parking is available either in my driveway or on street (free of charge).
-The room is accessed via three steps (there is a handrail).
 I also offer counselling online via Skype.

 If you feel that counselling might be of benefit, please contact me.
 I offer a free initial session to talk through your needs and expectations.
 I will also try to answer any questions that you may have, in order to help you to make an informed decision about whether you would like us to work together.

 I believe that in order to fully look after and value ourselves, in the same way as we might seek support to manage our physical wellbeing, perhaps we might also seek support to manage our emotional wellbeing.

 Prior to training as a counsellor I worked in social care for about 24 years, in both the charitable sector and local government.
 Much of this time was spent supporting families experiencing degenerative sensory loss.
 Recently, as a counsellor, I have been working with older people who are in a caring role.

 2013 CPCAB Level 5 Diploma in Cognitive Behavioural Therapy